 While personal loans are best for one-time expenses, personal lines of credit are best for projects where you don’t know how much you’ll need to spend.

-The best example of this would be remodeling your home.
+The best example of this would be home improvement projects.
 You might have an estimate of how much money you’ll need to complete the project, but you have no way of knowing if the final cost will be more or less than the estimate.